-- 19. All TOSSD resource flows are reportable at the activity level by the provider countries or multilateral institutions organising/managing the activity.
+- 19. All TOSSD resource flows are reportable at the activity level.
 The term "activity" covers various types of operations, ranging from budget support to project-type interventions, investments and technical co-operation activities.
 In certain cases some aggregation is permitted to limit the reporting burden and number of records. - 20.
 All TOSSD data will be made publicly available, also at activity level.
 Any confidential information linked to TOSSD activities (e.g. company names) should be filtered out upstream by the data providers.